ucl-comp0035/coursework-1-Rose-Pip/comp0035_coursework1.md

 ## Definition of the business need
 ### Problem definition
-City Hall is the headquarters of the Greater London Authority (GLA), which comprises the Mayor of London and the London Assembly.
+City Hall is the headquarters of the Greater London Authority (GLA), which comprises the Mayor of London and the London Assembly [1].
 This authority has an onging 'Urban Greening' project to improve the environment in Great London.
 One of the actions taken in this project is planting trees in the Great London area.
 The City Hall would like to examine the effectiveness of their tree planting action in real time.
 A real-time map of the recorded tree distribution data in Great London boroughs will help them to achieve their goals.
 London is a growing city.It is predicted that the population of Great London area will increase to up to 3 million people.
 Thus, an effective and efficient green infrastructure network will be vital to help the city stay healthy and liveable as the population becomes larger.
 In long run, the 'Urban Greening' project will help to reduce Global warming's impact on London's wheather and to increase the sustainability of the local economy with decrease in CO2 footprint.
-All visuals and data will be open to the UK citizen according to the transparency policies.
+All visuals and data will be open to the UK citizen according to the transparency policies[2].

 ### Target audience
 London City Hall - Use the real time tree distribution map to examine the effectiveness of their tree planting action, and to seek for improvements in their greening strategies.
 Citizens are alse encouraged to use the web app.